TimeLighting: Guided Exploration of 2D Temporal Network Projections: Introduction

-The design of \sys is inspired by the ``time-coloring'' operation~\cite{17Bach}, whereby time is mapped to color to visualize the evolution of nodes and edges through the space-time cube; and is loosely motivated by \textit{transfer functions} used in direct volume rendering~\cite{ljung2016state} to emphasize features of interest in the data.
+The design of \sys is inspired by the ``time-coloring'' operation~\cite{17Bach}, where time is mapped to color to visualize the evolution of nodes and edges through the space-time cube; and is loosely motivated by \textit{transfer functions} used in direct volume rendering~\cite{ljung2016state} to emphasize features of interest in the data.
 Conceptually, in our approach, we ``shine'' light through the space-time cube down along its time axis (hence the system's name -- \sys) in a manner that resembles the behavior of transfer functions for volume rendering.
-As the light interacts with the node trajectories, they are visualized and colored differently according to the age and persistence of the nodes (i.e., applying the time-coloring operation), generating a 2D visualization of the 3D embedding (see also Figure~\ref{fig:3dtorch}).
+As the light interacts with the node trajectories, they are visualized and colored differently according to the node's age (i.e., applying the time-coloring operation), generating a 2D visualization of the 3D embedding (see also Fig.~\ref{fig:3dtorch}).
 The resulting visualization is an explorable 2D map of the nodes' densities, with visible individual node movement and ``aging'' over time.
-We complement this visualization with several interactive controls to explore the data and introduce a simple mobility metric, based on the length of each node's trajectory, to rank and identify the more and less stable parts of the graph.
+We complement this visualization with several interactive controls to explore the data and introduce a movement score to rank the nodes based on the length of their trajectory.
 We designed \sys introducing multiple elements of visual guidance~\cite{ceneda2017characterizing} to enhance (and possibly ease) the network exploration process.
 Finally, we describe two case studies demonstrating how our guidance-enhanced approach supports users in achieving the system design tasks.
+In summary, our key contributions are: \begin{itemize} \item A novel visual analytics approach, \sys, to visualize and explore temporal graphs embedded in the space-time cube (see Section~\ref{sec:timelighting}). \item Two case studies presenting the utility of \sys to extract insights from temporal graphs and how the guidance-enhanced features support this (see Section~\ref{sec:case-studies}). \item A two-fold expert evaluation of our proposed approach and the supplementing guidance features provided (see Section~\ref{sec:evaluation}). \end{itemize}